 Through marketing research, organizations can make better decisions regarding product development, pricing, promotion, distribution, and customer targeting.

-Steps in Marketing Research Process
+Steps of the Marketing Research Process

 The marketing research process generally consists of four major steps.
 Each step plays an important role in ensuring reliable research results.